runtimed/runtimed/README.md

-# runtimed
+## runtimed

 RuntimeD is a daemon for REPLs built on top of Jupyter kernels.
+It's purpose built for exposing interactive computing primitives to large language models whether hosted or local.

+The main CLI for interfacing with `runtimed` is `runt`.

+### Goal

+The goal of `runt` is to provide simple, easy to use, and powerful access to interactive computing.
+We want to enable a new generation of builders to:

+* Create new notebook applications
+* Create new kinds of REPLs
+* Allow large language models to reason about code and data

+There are two main interfaces:

+* `runt` - a CLI for managing runtimes
+* `runtimed` - a daemon for working with the interactive computing runtimes

 ## Getting Started